-Lately I have become more inclined to speak my feelings a little more bluntly with truth and sincerity.
-It is time that I start acknowledging my feelings, and place a higher value on my heart than on other people’s feelings.
-Not that I intend to be negative, as I want to speak life into the world around me.
+Lately I have become more inclined to speak my feelings with a little more bluntness, along with sprinkles of truth and sincerity.
+It’s time that I start acknowledging my feelings, and place a higher value on expressing my heart rather than on other people’s feelings.
+Not that I intend to be rude or negative, as I want to speak life into the world around me.
 Love doesn’t always feel good.
-Sometimes I tell people things they may not like… but I say it nonetheless, because I love them.
+Sometimes you have to tell people things they may not like… it takes courage to be honest and speak truth in love.

 Yesterday was Valentine’s Day.. and I had no one to kiss.
 Awww… 🙂